Rumours (album): Recording

 Nicks has suggested that Fleetwood Mac created the best music when in the worst shape, while, according to Buckingham, the tensions between band members formed the recording process and led to "the whole being more than the sum of the parts".
 The couple's work became "bittersweet" after their final split, although Buckingham still had a skill for taking Nicks' tracks and "making them beautiful".
 The vocal harmonies between the duo and Christine McVie worked well and were captured using the best microphones available.
 Nicks' lyrical focus allowed the instrumentals in the songs that she wrote to be looser and more abstract.
 According to Dashut, all the recordings captured "emotion and feeling without a middle man ... or tempering".
 John McVie tended to clash with Buckingham about the make-up of songs, but both admit to achieving good outcomes.
 Christine McVie's "Songbird", which Caillat felt needed a concert hall's ambience, was recorded during an all-night session at Zellerbach Auditorium in Berkeley, across San Francisco Bay from Sausalito.

 Following over two months in Sausalito, Fleetwood arranged a ten-day tour to give the band a break and get fan feedback.
 After the concerts, recording resumed at venues in Los Angeles, including Wally Heider Studios.
 Christine McVie and Nicks did not attend most of the sessions and took time off until they were needed to record any remaining vocals.
 The rest of Fleetwood Mac, with Caillat and Dashut, struggled to finalise the overdubbing and mixing of Rumours after the Sausalito tapes were damaged by repeated use during recording; the kick and snare drum audio tracks sounded "lifeless".
 A sell-out autumn tour of the US was cancelled to allow the completion of the album, whose scheduled release date of September 1976 was pushed back.
 A specialist was hired to rectify the Sausalito tapes using a vari-speed oscillator.
 Through a pair of headphones that played the damaged tapes in his left ear and the safety master recordings in his right, he converged their respective speeds aided by the timings provided by the snare and hi-hat audio tracks.
+The prolonged overdubbing process had also worn the 24-track master tape, leaving many of its sounds dull and flat by the time mixing began; engineers used the then-novel Aphex Aural Exciter, a harmonic enhancer, to restore some of the tape's lost top-end clarity.
 Fleetwood Mac and their co-producers wanted a "no-filler" final product, in which every track seemed a potential single.
 After the final mastering stage and hearing the songs back-to-back, the band members sensed they had recorded something "pretty powerful".